Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • smoking, alcoholism.

-Therefore, the success of the treatment of this form of arrhythmia depends on the detection and elimination of the main cause.
+Therefore, the success of treating this form of arrhythmia depends on identifying and eliminating the main cause.

 Medicines for supraventricular extrasystole